When is your deadlift considered strong

 Gender also plays a role in how strong your deadlift is.
 Strength for your deadlift is always relative to the group that you are comparing yourself to.
 The stronger the group you pick, the worse your perceived deadlift result.
 In the case of women, the average weight pulled is lower than for men at the same bodyweight.
 This is a statistical fact and I do not mean any disrespect.
-WOmen usually have a harder time to get to a certain strength level because of less testosterone to go around.
-A better metric to compare male and female lifters as weight pulled as multiple of bodyweight.
+Women usually have a harder time getting to a certain strength level because of less testosterone to go around.
+A better metric to compare male and female lifters is weight pulled as multiple of bodyweight.
 Some women outperform men on this metric by a mile.

-The last component to consider is your bodyweight.
+The last component to consider is your body weight.
 The heavier you are the easier it becomes to move weight around.
-This is basics physics.
+This is basic physics.
 Someone who squats 100kg for repetitions at 60kg bodyweight is stronger than someone who does the same at 100kg bodyweight.

 Please keep these individual differences in mind when reading on.
 If you are interested in more statistics please read my article on How to prepare for your first powerlifting meet to get more numbers on the question "Is my deadlift strong".